ayuko399/be-nc-news/README.md

 2. Install
    `npm install`

-3. Create two. env files in the rood directory.
+3. Create two .env files in the rood directory.
 Make sure these files are listed in .gitignore so they don’t get pushed to GitHub.

 - `.env.development` for the development database.
 - `.env.test` for the testing database.